AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/config-dm.md

 <!-- THIS PARAGRAPH WAS REPLACED WITH THE TWO PARAGRAPHS DIRECTLY ABOVE BASED ON CQDOC-17657 You can tune job parameters for faster processing when you upload files.
 For example, if you are uploading PSD files, but do not want to process them as templates, you can set layer extraction to false (off).
 In such case, the tuned job parameter would appear as `process=None&createTemplate=false`. -->

-L&#39;Adobe consiglia di utilizzare i seguenti parametri di processo &quot;sintonizzati&quot; per i file PDF, PostScript® e PSD:
+Adobe consiglia di utilizzare i seguenti parametri di processo &quot;ottimizzati&quot; per i file PDF, PostScript® e PSD:

 | Tipo di file | Parametri di lavoro consigliati |
 | ---| ---|